irish3725/OSQuery/README.md

 # OSQuery
 OSQuery is a scraping tool in ruby that returns info about Old School Runescape quickly.
-I'm writing this because my little chromebook struggles to handle opening webpages and running a OS Runscape client at the same time.
+I'm writing this because my little chromebook struggles to handle opening webpages and running an OS Runscape client at the same time.

 So far all OSQuery does is take in an item as an arguement and returns the monsters that drop it, how many each monster drops, and the drop rate at which each monster drops that item.